Armandoccdl/marshmallow-back-end-test/README.md

-This code is made by Armando Conejero and it solves the following problem:
+This code was made by Armando Conejero and it solves the following problem:

 # Marshmallow Java Backend Test